awsdocs/aws-iot-docs/developerguide/jit-provisioning.md

 + Update the certificate status to ACTIVE\.

 You can also use CloudTrail to troubleshoot issues with your JITP template\.
 For information about the metrics that are logged in Amazon CloudWatch, see [Device provisioning metrics](metrics_dimensions.md#provisioning-metrics)\.

+Note: if the thing certificate doesn't have any of the paramter mentioned in the `Paramters` section of the `templateBody` (example `Country` is not present in the certificate but `AWS::IoT::Certificate::Country` is mentioed as paramter in the template), the device provisioning will fail.